milankarman/FastStronghold/README.md

 Using FastStronghold can save you time and lower the chance of your runs being killed by eye breaks by only requiring 2 eye of ender throws and removing manual triangulation steps.
 All while being extremely accurate if used properly.

 ### Features
-* This program reads from the clipboard when you use F3+C, which means there is no need to manually input coordinates.
+* FastStronghold reads from the clipboard when you use F3+C, which means there is no need to manually input coordinates.
 * Super low RAM and CPU usage making it so you don't have to worry about performance.
+* Uses the 4 4 rule, meaning that if your inputs are accurate you will land perfectly at the starting staircase of the stronghold.
-* Built in nether portal tracking to help you keep your bearing easily without having a chat or friend backseating you.
+* Built in nether portal tracking to help you find your way back easily.
 * Small and always on top so it's easy to fit among your other windows, and always visible.
 * Able to output to a text file you can add as text source on your stream overlays.
 * A very minimalistic design showing you only what you need to know without distractions.